 The SAFe agile model functions on a set of principles intended to facilitate decision-making within an organization and promote the change from traditional thought processes to lean-agile thinking.
 These principles help improve the collaborative efforts between all members of an organization to support the effective functioning of its business practices.

-Read more: Best Agile Project Management Tools for 2021
+Read more: Best Agile Project Management Tools

 The Advantages and Disadvantages of SAFe